uprial/secretrooms/README.md

 ## Introduction

-Increase minecart max speed and generate rail networks between popular structures.
+Generate rail networks between popular structures and loot in chests and furnaces.

 ## Features

-* Increase minecart max speed by default and decrease it with a specific block below.
 * Find hidden railways from a spawn location to a woodland mansion and an ocean monument.
+* Find uncommon and rare loot in chests and fuel and ingots in furnaces.

 ## Commands